Oh, the Places You’ll Go! 7 Potential Paths for the High School Graduate

 CEE Standard: Earning Income

 High school students need to start thinking about the path they want to take when they graduate.
-As their teacher, you can help them discover all of their options and choose which one is best for them.
+As their teacher, you can help them discover many options and choose which one is best for them.
 Talk over these seven different paths with your students and discuss how each path could help them reach their goals.

 If you’re a senior in high school, you’ve probably been working hard on earning stellar grades, getting knee-deep in extracurricular activities, and possibly even fighting off a case of senioritis.
 The big question mark is what the future holds when you graduate.
 And as you venture out into a world filled with vast possibilities, don’t focus on just one option — consider a few of them.